-Mean dependent variable in control groupii
+Mean dependent variable in

+control groupii

-Note: The results reported in this table were produced by the Stata code provided by the authors of the original study and are completely consistent with Table 7 on p.214 of their published paper, except for the following minor differences: The original authors' published paper reported somewhat different results here (-0.004 and 0.019 as the coefficient and standard error for the commitment treatment group, rather than the 0.13 and 0.09 that we found, and -0.010 and 0.019 as the coefficient and standard error for the ordinary treatment group, rather than the 0.15 and 0.09 that we found).
-Neither the results they report, nor those we do, are statistically significant.
-The original authors' code did not provide any values for the mean dependent variable in the control group.
+Note: The results reported in this table were produced by the Stata code provided by the authors of the original study and are completely consistent with Table 7 on p.214 of their published paper, except for the following minor differences: 1 The original authors' published paper reported somewhat different results here (-0.004 and 0.019 as the coefficient and standard error for the commitment treatment group, rather than the 0.13 and 0.09 that we found, and -0.010 and 0.019 as the coefficient and standard error for the results they report, nor those we do, are statistically significant. ^{II} The original authors' code did not provide any values for the mean dependent variable in the control group.
 When we calculated these values ourselves as part of our pure replication, this produced the same results (Table 7) as those reported in the original authors' table. , and denote significance at the 10%, 5% and 1% levels, respectively.